Ed-von-Schleck/shoco/README.md

 gzip       | 0.470s           | 0.048s             | 1,476,083
 xz         | 3.300s           | 0.148s             | 1,229,980

-This demonstates quite clearly that **shoco**’s compression rate sucks, but also that it’s _very_ fast.
+This demonstrates quite clearly that **shoco**’s compression rate sucks, but also that it’s _very_ fast.

 ## Javascript Version